Shelter Alliance to Hold Innaugaral Event

-Jake Day, Maryland’s Under Secretary of Housing, will address homelessness and the need for affordable housing on the Eastern Shore at an event sponsored by the Shelter Alliance on Monday, September 15.
+Jake Day, Maryland’s Secretary of Housing and Community Development, will address homelessness and the need for affordable housing on the Eastern Shore at an event sponsored by the Shelter Alliance on Monday, September 15.
 Mr Day has considerable experience working with groups to find creative ways to address homelessness and the underlying related issues.
-He will be introduced by special guest, Rebecca Flora, a Chestertown resident, who is currently Maryland’s Undersecretary of Urban Planning.
+He will be introduced by special guest, Rebecca Flora, a Chestertown resident, who is currently Maryland’s Secretary of Planning.

 Homelessness is an important topic for the Kent County community.
 We have all seen members of our community who are obviously homeless but there is a less visible crisis.
 In the school year 2023-24 there were 102 school children lacking a fixed, regular, and adequate nighttime residence.
 Now the fastest growing segment of the homeless population is senior citizens who face unique challenges due to age-related issues: limited mobility, fixed incomes, and difficulty accessing and maintaining stable housing.
 The homeless problem here in Kent County and across the nation is growing more acute each year.